-Posted Thursday, April 21st 2011 @ 10am(Cleveland) - Cleveland Browns season ticket holder Ken Lanci has filed a revised complaint against the National Football League and its member organizations, including the Cleveland Browns, in the Cuyahoga Court of Common Pleas.
+Posted April 21st, 2011 @ 10:21am(Cleveland) - Cleveland Browns season ticket holder Ken Lanci has filed a revised complaint against the National Football League and its member organizations, including the Cleveland Browns, in the Cuyahoga Court of Common Pleas.

 Lanci also filed two motions with the court seeking to end the lockout and prevent the Browns from collecting Lanci’s ticket money during the lockout.

 The suit alleges that the Browns are not meeting the commitments of their contract with Lanci per the Permanent Seat License Agreement.
 The suit also alleges that the NFL and other NFL teams are interfering with Lanci’s contract rights.

 "Since the NFL has not listened to reason, my aim is to pressure them through litigation to respond," Lanci said.
 "These amendments ask the Court to strike down the Browns' Lockout Ticket Policy as unconscionable because it requires season ticket holders to pay their ticket money up front, even though the Browns are participating in a lockout that prevents games from being played."

 "The litigation asks that the Browns live up to their end of the bargain and provide us games to watch this fall," Lanci said.
 "Any damages collected would be donated to charity.
 We need to remind the NFL that the only reason they have dollars to fight over is because of the fans," he added.